Pilavuna

 Method

-Once you have 8 Pilavuna ready, pop the trays in the oven and bake for 20-25 minutes until golden brown.
-By the time they’re golden, the next 8 will be ready to go in the oven
+Once you have eight pilavuna ready, put the sheets in the oven and bake for 20-25 minutes until golden brown.
+By the time they're golden, the remaining pastries will be ready for the oven.
+Place on wire racks to cool.

-They freeze really well and can be heated up in the oven or microwave from
+These freeze well and can be wrapped in foil and heated in the oven or microwaved from frozen.

 Popular Posts